TheGnarCo/compare-components/README.md

 mutated to trigger re-renders in pure/memoized components

 Just clone, install with `yarn` or `npm`, and run `yarn start` or `npm start` to mess around.
-If you want more reliable data, do `yarn build` or `npm build` and the host the result using https://www.npmjs.com/package/serve or python simple HTTP server or whatever you'd like.
+If you want more reliable data, do `yarn build` or `npm build` and then host the result using https://www.npmjs.com/package/serve or python simple HTTP server or whatever you'd like.